 Los Carpinteros’ new exhibition Irreversible will open on 11 May at Sean Kelly in New York.
-The show will be installed in all three of the gallery’s exhibition spaces and will include new sculptures as well as a video installation—a first for the artists.
+The show will be installed in all three of the gallery’s exhibition spaces and will include new sculptures as well as a video installation—a first for the collective.
 As an exhibition, Irreversible addresses themes of community, the passage of time, and the effects of historic events as endured by the anonymous individuals who comprise a society.
 Los Carpinteros’ work conflates conflicting periods, styles and subject matter to articulate the push and pull that major social and political events exert on the citizens who experience them.

 An installation entitled Tomates will be presented in Gallery One.
 It comprises over 200 sculptural elements that appear to be ripe tomatoes splattered on the walls of the gallery, obliquely referencing tomatoes hurled by protestors during political rallies over the centuries throughout the world.